fabacab/awesome-sysadmin/README.md

 ## Newsletters

 * [Servers for Hackers](https://serversforhackers.com/) - Newsletter for programmers who find themselves needing to know their way around a server.
-* [Web Operations Weekly](http://webopsweekly.com/) - A weekly newsletter on Web operations, infrastructure, performance, and tooling, from the browser down to the metal.
+* [Web Operations Weekly](http://webopsweekly.com/) - Weekly newsletter on Web operations, infrastructure, performance, and tooling, from the browser down to the metal.

 ## Repositories